tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 Various abuse of terms, including "species" (Is it?), "presence", "absence" -> This is misleading as you work with PO with many "false absences".
 This leads to the even more misleading term "sure absence" when it comes to CP credible sets

-#response[]
+#response[the reviewer seems to disagree with the choice of study system and nomenclature.
+I take note of this disagreement, but as I have laid out my arguments about why these are immaterial to the description of the method, I have made no further changes to the manuscript.]

 I demand a consistent change of terms, as for instance "presence" should rather be "observation" and "absence" should be "non observation".

-#response[]
+#response[this change has not been made.
+I have added a paragraph about the choice of study system and terminology.
+I am hopeful that it will help readers figure out what the model does, which is the purpose of this article.
+Indeed, producing a species distribution model of the Sasquatch is not a relevant scholarly exercise, not because it is uninteresting, but because it has already been done by multiple colleagues (whose contributions are cited in the main text).]

 It would be interesting to developp and clarify the comparison between bootstrap and CP, or even better evaluate the alignment empirically.

 #response[]

 Fig.3.C suggests that the uncertainty quantification of bootstrap aligns with the one of CP which makes sense, but i'm also not surprised that the link between IQR of ensemble predictions and CP categories is not strong because you're probably not comparing the right quantities.

-#response[]

 Indeed, uncertainty quantification with bootstrap ensemble should also account for the mean predicted value, not only for the variability/IQR.

-#response[]
+#response[the use of bootstrap variability to evaluate uncertainty, and of the original model to report the prediction, is common in SDMs.
+I have clarified this information in the text, alongside additional references.
+For this reason, I maintain that the current approach is valid, and have made no changes to the manuscript beyond this clarification.]

 A key difference between CP predictive sets vs any ensemble based predictive set, is that, unless the ensemble model prediction is perfectly calibrated to the real probability p(Y=1|X) (unrealistic), the latter don't provide the minimum coverage guarantee of CP, i.e. they don't inform about (absolute) predictive error.